mmesnie/DiningPhilosophers/README.md

 # dining
 The Dining Philosophers (with legacy applet and standalone modes).
-Circa 1996.
+Circa 1996, UIUC.

 Two options: